mistermodcreator/FogDMX/README.md

 - Switch:				Connect between Pin 7 and GND
 - Pot:					Connect between A0 and GND, ensuring the far left position gives the least resistance
 - DMX-Out: 			Can just be connected to the corresponding pins on DMX-In
 - MIDI-In:			Bit complicated.
 Grap a multimeter and figure out, where ground, +5V and the trigger pin are, when connected to your fog machine.
-The connect GND to GND, +5V to +5V and the trigger through the normally open contacts of the relay to GND.
-If you do this the wrong way around, don't panic as this is fixable in software (will just take a few minutes)
+Then connect GND to GND, +5V to +5V and the trigger through the normally open contacts of the relay to GND.
+If you do this the wrong way around (through normally closed), don't panic as this is fixable in software (will just take a few minutes)

 ### Now, TEST!